-The Exploratorium filmed and broadcast the March 2016 total solar eclipse in Micronesia.
-Watch the telescope view of the entire eclipse, from 1st contact to the end.
+The Exploratorium filmed and broadcast the March 2016 total solar eclipse from the island of Woleai, Micronesia.
+Now you can see it, no matter where you are: watch the telescope view of the entire eclipse here, from first contact to the end.

-Exploratorium physicist Paul Doherty illuminates the mysteries of the Earth's magnetosphere and related space weather.
+Exploratorium physicist Paul Doherty illuminates the mysteries of the Earth's magnetosphere and related space weather and describes NASA's newly launched Magnetospheric Multiscale mission to study this region.

 Check out this D.I.Y. video on how to build your own sun viewer using items that you may have lying around your house.

-This hands-on science video explains Einstein's light-bending concept using nothing more than a wine glass and an LED light representing a star.
+Einstein predicted that light should be bent by gravity.
+This video explains Einstein's light-bending concept using nothing more than a wine glass and an LED light.

-There are many ways that you can safely enjoy a partial or total solar eclipse using items from around your house!
+There are many ways to safely enjoy a partial or total solar eclipse using items from around your house.
+Dr. Paul Doherty will show you a few of the easiest methods for safe solar viewing.